Diseases & Conditions

 You may have to wear a splint or wrist brace for several weeks after surgery.
 You will be allowed to use your hand for light activities, taking care to avoid significant discomfort.
 Driving, self-care activities, and light lifting and gripping may be permitted soon after surgery.

 Your doctor will talk with you about when you will be able to return to work and whether you will have any restrictions on your work activities.

 Although complications are possible with any surgery, your doctor and surgical team will take steps to minimize the risks.
 The most common complications of carpal tunnel release surgery include:

 - Nerve aggravation or injury

 For most patients, surgery will improve the symptoms of carpal tunnel syndrome.
-Recovery, however, may be gradual and complete recovery may take up to a year.
+Recovery, however, may be gradual, and complete recovery may take up to a year.

 If you have significant pain and weakness for more than 2 months, your doctor may refer you to a hand therapist who can help you maximize your recovery.

-If you have another condition that causes pain or stiffness in your hand or wrist, such as arthritis or tendonitis, it may slow your overall recovery.
+If you have another condition that causes pain or stiffness in your hand or wrist, such as arthritis or tendinitis, it may slow your overall recovery.
 In long-standing cases of carpal tunnel syndrome with severe loss of feeling and/or muscle wasting around the base of the thumb, recovery will also be slower.
 For these patients, a complete recovery may not be possible.

 Occasionally, carpal tunnel syndrome can recur, although this is rare.
 If this happens, you may need additional treatment or surgery.